GetWagz/go-copilot/README.md

 * [testify](https://github.com/stretchr/testify) - Makes our unit tests more readable and management

 ## Known Issues

-* We currently do not implement the consent API

 * Testing needs to be expanded, ideally with an ability to use a testing sandbox or the ability to reset an environment